biojppm/rapidyaml/README.md

 #define RYML_SINGLE_HDR_DEFINE_NOW
 #include <ryml_all.hpp>
 ```

+If you wish to package the single header into a shared library, then
+you will need to define the preprocessor symbol `RYML_SHARED` during
+compilation.

 ### As a library
 The single header file is a good approach to quickly try the library,